 Stay tuned for Part 2, where I share my favorite ideas and recipes to jazz up your Whole30 campfire meals.
 What are your favorite Whole30 road tripping and camping tips and tricks?
 Join the conversation on Facebook and Instagram.

-Jen Kendall is the Whole30 Operations Assistant and an avid lover of the outdoors.
+Jen Kendall is the Whole30 Approved Program Manager and an avid lover of the outdoors.
 You can find her on Instagram, where she regularly posts photos of her adventures.
 She lives in Salt Lake City, Utah.

 Liked this article?
 Get even more FREE